RvN-R/milestone-re-tie-dye/README.md

     * ### Typography
-        * Kavoon is the font chosen for use across the website site , with Sans Serif as the back up font in case there are any issues importing into the site correctly.
-Kavoon shares the same connotations as the brand image of the organisation, so it meets the clients requirements.
+        * Roboto is the font chosen for use across the website site , with Sans Serif as the back up font in case there are any issues importing into the site correctly.
+Kavoon was also used in the creation of the clients logo.
+Roboto and Kavoon both sharethe same connotations as the brand image of the organisation, so it meets the clients requirements.